 IKEA Nursery Hacks with Furniture

-She turned a boring wooden dresser into an elegant piece of furniture for her baby’s room!
+She turned a boring wooden dresser into an elegant piece of furniture for her baby’s room with this Ikea nursery dresser hack.

 Mandi at Vintage Revivals shares her IKEA nursery hack tiny crib hack that she created.
 She used some 2×2’s (that cost about $2 a piece) to create a “house frame” for her baby’s crib.

 Not only does this hack cost less than $20 total, but the frame is also removable from the crib so that it can double as a playhouse later!
-Brilliant!
+I love how this just adds to the look of the crib, while keeping it safe for sleep.

-Erica from Dwell Beautiful took a boring wooden side table and turned it into a beautiful side table that would be perfect for your breastfeeding supplies.
-She walks us through step-by-step how she spruced this side table for this IKEA nursery hack!
+Erica from Dwell Beautiful took a boring wooden side table and turned it into a beautiful side table that would be perfect for some essentials while breastfeeding.
+She walks us through step-by-step how she spruced this side table for this IKEA nursery must have.

 You can paint the top a solid color, or use masking tape to create a design first (like tutorial shows).
 Either way, this is a great hack to use if you’re looking to add a pop of color to your nursery.